olocciP/cartaart-node-stackblitz/README.md

 [Edit on StackBlitz](https://stackblitz.com/edit/cartaart-node)

-nona = Θ N⦵NA ⦵ ⨁ C⦻DA
+nonacoda > N⦵NAC⦻DA
-coda = ⨁ ⨁ Celtic-style crossed circle
+⨁ Celtic-style crossed circle

-NΘNACΘDA
-N⦵NAC⦻DA
+NΘNACΘD
+N⦵NAC⨁DA

+yeowooya

 All variable names are denoted by a consonant, separated at the end of the variable name by a vowel or semi-vowel.